Georgegriff/griffadev/src/posts/tensorflow-post-search/tensorflow-post-search.md

 Search is a solved problem and there are better ways of achieving the same thing, but I created this to learn and to have a bit of fun!

-If you want to check out a live demo for what I built in this post, I've [hosted it on my website](https://griffa.dev/experiments/natural-language-search/).
+If you want to check out a live demo for what I built in this post, I've <a href="https://griffa.dev/experiments/natural-language-search/" target="_blank">hosted it on my website</a>[]().

 ## Sentence similarity with TensorflowJS